 Not really.
 Mongooses and meerkats have some pretty distinctive differences.
 But, they are classified in the same family.

 The meerkat (suricata suricatta) is a member of the mongoose family (herpestidae) and the meerkat the only member of the suricata genus.

 4. What are the Differences Between a Mongoose and a Meerkat?

-- Mongooses can tolerate a certain about of snake venom, whereas meerkats can tolerate some scorpion venom.
-This is suited to there different living conditions.
+- Mongooses can tolerate a certain amount of snake venom, whereas meerkats can tolerate some scorpion venom.
+This is suited to their different living conditions.

 - Mongooses live in many different places, while meerkats live mostly in dry deserts (like the Kalahari in Botswana, South Africa, and the Namib Desert) – where there are a lot of scorpions for them to eat.